hdShang/arxiv-daily/docs/cs-CL/2025-09-18/papers/250916264v3-parlai-vote-a-web-platform-for-analyzing-gender-and-political-bias-i.md

 ---
 layout: default
-title: ParlAI Vote: A Web Platform for Analyzing Gender and Political Bias in Large Language Models
+title: "ParlAI Vote: A Web Platform for Analyzing Gender and Political Bias in Large Language Models"
 ---

 # ParlAI Vote: A Web Platform for Analyzing Gender and Political Bias in Large Language Models